sabi2345/ooda_flow_diagram/README.md

 ## OODA Flow Diagrams as Code

-This codes is the folk of Diagrams.
+This codes is the folk of [Diagrams](https://github.com/mingrammer/diagrams).
 OODA Flow Diagrams as Code let you draw the flow diagram in Python code.

-### Getting Started

 ### Diagram Nodes